PEXANE2/azure-docs.tr-tr/articles/iot-edge/how-to-update-iot-edge.md

 ---
-title: Güncelleştirme IOT Edge cihazları - Azure IOT Edge sürümünde | Microsoft Docs
+title: Update IoT Edge version on devices - Azure IoT Edge | Microsoft Docs
-description: IOT Edge cihazları, güvenlik daemon'ı ve IOT Edge çalışma zamanı en son sürümünü çalıştırma güncelleştirme
+description: How to update IoT Edge devices to run the latest versions of the security daemon and the IoT Edge runtime
 keywords: ''
 author: kgremban
 manager: philmea